Earl of Shannon: Present peer

-Richard Henry John Boyle, 10th Earl of Shannon (born 19 January 1960) is the son of the 9th Earl and his wife Susan Margaret Rogers Hogg.
-Between 1963 and 2013 he was known formally as Viscount Boyle and is also called Harry Boyle.
+(Richard) Henry John Boyle, 10th Earl of Shannon (born 19 January 1960), also known as Harry Boyle, is the son of the 9th Earl and his wife Susan Margaret Rogers Hogg.
+Between 1963 and 2013 he was known formally as Viscount Boyle.

 In 2003, he was living at Edington House, Bridgwater, Somerset.
 On 9 May 2013 he succeeded as Earl of Shannon, Viscount Boyle, Baron Castle Martyr, and Baron Carleton.

-As of 2019, Shannon was unmarried, and the heir presumptive was his second cousin once removed, Robert Francis Boyle (born 1930).
+As of 2023, Shannon is unmarried, and the heir presumptive is his second cousin once removed, Robert Francis Boyle (born 1930), a grandson of a younger son of the 5th Earl.